 - Unfortunately, there is no admittance to the historic buildings or grounds except on a docent-led tour.
 Our insurance does not permit unaccompanied visitors---Graycliff is sited on a 60 foot bluff overlooking Lake Erie.

 On the Day of Your Visit

 - Allow enough time for travel—but don’t over do it!
-We are located about 20 minutes from downtown Buffalo, or 30 minutes from East Aurora, but at some times road construction will slow your progress.
+We are located about 20 minutes from downtown Buffalo, or 30 minutes from East Aurora, but periodically road construction will slow your progress.
 Please call us on your cellphone (716-947-9217) if you are running late, and we will do our best to accommodate you.

 - Picnicking is not permitted on the Homegrounds of Graycliff, but it is permitted in grassy areas adjoining our parking lot.

 - Allow enough time on-site for your tour and experiencing our Pavilion Visitor Center where you will find our museum store and special exhibits.
 We recommend that you plan to stay with us for at least an hour and a half for basic tours.